SM 25x200 [2xM8] / N52 - magnetic roller

 - They are highly resistant to demagnetization by external magnetic field,

-- Significant importance in advanced technologically fields – find application in hard drives, electric motors, medical devices and various technologically advanced devices.
+- Significant importance in modern technologies – are used in hard drives, electric motors, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: